neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Generation Configuration**

-The `TextGeneration` Pipeline can be configured to alter several variables in generation.
+`TextGeneration` can be configured to alter several variables in generation.

-The following examples use a quantized version of the 33M parameter TinyStories model to speed up compilation time.
-Set up the pipeline with the following:
+The following examples use a quantized 33M parameter TinyStories model for quick compilation:
 ```python
 from deepsparse import TextGeneration

 MODEL_PATH = "hf:mgoin/TinyStories-33M-quant-deepsparse"
 pipeline = TextGeneration(model_path=MODEL_PATH)
 ```

-We will step through ceating a `GenerationConfig`, passing a `GenerationConfig`, and supported `GenerationConfig` parameters.

 ### **1. Creating A `GenerationConfig`**